Outback Queensland by Plane to Longreach 2...

 Overnight: The Waterfront Hotel, Kuching (B, L)

-Our celebratory farewell dinner tonight will be on the waterfront, where you’ll have a box seat for the amazing musical fountain light show that plays out on the river, against the backdrop of the extraordinary parliament building.
+Our celebratory farewell dinner tonight will be on the waterfront, where you’ll have a box seat for the fountain light show that plays out on the river, against the backdrop of the extraordinary parliament building.

 Overnight: The Waterfront Hotel, Kuching (B, L, D)